pydio/pydio-doc-admin-guide/1_installation_guides/05_cells_install.md

     _Warning: if you launch the app with an invalid configuration, you might have your DNS temporary black listed on Let's encrypt due to failing multiple retries to get your certificate_.
   - **Generate a self-signed certificate**: Pydio Cells generates a self signed certificate.
 Be advised this should **not** be used for system in production.
   - **Provide paths to certificate/key files**: if you already have a certificate/key, you can use them.
+- **External Url**: world facing URL of Pydio Cells.
+Usually, you can use the same URL as the bind URL.
+Thus this field is auto-filled with the value you have just entered and can be left untouched.
+In the case where you want to set up a more exotic configuration, adapt the URL here the external Url must always have the protocol such as for instance `https://my-domain.com` (or http).
+The external Url is your mean to access Cells therefore if you are running a reverse proxy this will in the mean case be like this , external_url = reverse_proxy_url used to access.

 _Subsequent steps are then pretty much the same in the browser or in the CLI_.

 ## Installation process